G2 and the Rolling Ball: Null triples and incidence geometry

 \begin{defn} A \define{null triple} is an ordered triple of nonzero null imaginary split octonions $x,y,z \in \I$, pairwise orthogonal, obeying the normalization condition:

 \end{defn}

-We shall show that any null triple generates $\I$ under the cross product, so the action of an automorphism $g \in \G_2'$ of the cross product is determined by its action on a null triple.
+We shall show that any null triple generates $\I$ under the cross product, so the action of an automorphism $g \in \G_2'$ of the split octonions is determined by its action on a null triple.
 In fact, in Theorem \ref{thm:torsor}, we prove that the set of all null triples is a \define{$\G_2'$-torsor}: given two null triples, there exists a unique element of $\G_2'$ carrying the first to the second.

-Null triples are well suited to the incidence geometry of the rolling spinor because they are null, so that each member of the triple projectivizes to give a point of $\P C$.
+Null triples are well suited to the incidence geometry of the rolling spinor because they are null, so that each member of the triple projectivizes to give a point of $\PC$.
 We shall see that these points are all two rolls away from each other.
-The relationship to $\G_2$ runs deeper, however, as one can see by examing the cross product multiplication table we describe below, which is conveniently plotted as a hexagon with an extra vertex in the middle:
+The relationship to $\G_2$ runs deeper, however, as one can see by examining the cross product multiplication table we describe below, which is conveniently plotted as a hexagon with an extra vertex in the middle:

 The resemblance to the weight diagram of the 7-dimensional irreducible representation $\I$ of $\G_2'$ is no accident!
 Indeed, for any such decomposition into weight spaces, three nonadjacent vertices of the outer hexagon will be spanned by a null triple.